photo: wikipedia

 Kenya has declared a state of emergency in the wake of the protests.

-President William Ruto ordered the deployment of the army to quell the unrest.
+President William Ruto ordered the deployment of the army to quell the riots.
 He said he was willing to engage in dialogue with the protesters, but only "on the basis of the constitutional mechanism".

 Reactions in the world